kabircse/resources/Cheat_Sheet/Programming/git.md

 # Git:
-  1. Add files to stage
+  1. Add files to the stage
     ```git add . #add all files to git stage or```
     ```git add --all ```

-  2. Remove a file from git stage, but keep in file system
+  2. Remove a file from the git stage, but keep it in the file system
       ``` git reset fileName          # or git remove --cached fileName  then ```
       ``` echo fileName >> .gitignore   # add this file to gitignore ```

   3. Misspelled previous commit message with a new commit message
     ```git commit --amend -m "updated commit message" ```

-  4. Commit with latest commit message
+  4. Commit with the latest commit message
       ```git commit -m --ammend --no-edit ```

   5. Undo last commit